zandalman/YUAA_ornithopter/README.md

 # YUAA Ornithopter Project

-An ornithopter is a flying machine which generates thrust and lift by imitating the flight of birds.
-Ornithopters have the advantages of maneuverability, versatility, and stealth over traditional aircraft, making them useful in aerial reconnaissance, search and rescue, and agricultural surveying.
-In this project, we will design and build an ornithopter capable of sustained flight and maneuvering.
+An ornithopter is a flying machine that generates thrust and lift by imitating the flight of birds.
+Ornithopters have the advantages of maneuverability, versatility, and stealth over traditional aircraft, making them useful in aerial reconnaissance, search & rescue, and agricultural surveying.
+In this project, we design and build an ornithopter capable of sustained flight and maneuvering.

+# Software

-## Software
+## Controls

-Explain the software

-  `Code goes here`
+Our ornithopter is highly customizable, with many adjustable variables to cater to various flying styles.
+Such include:

+ - **maxFrequency**: Maximum flapping frequency reached when throttle is pulled all the way up.
+The higher the value, the faster the wings flap, and the more sensitive the flapping frequency will be.
+ - **zeroThrottleAngle**: Our ornithopter glides when the throttle is set to 0, or a range close to 0 denoted by **deadZone**.
+This variable adjusts the angle (in degrees) above the horizontal the wing rests at in glide mode.
+ - **levelAngle**: Angle above the horizontal at center of flapping cycle.
+ - **maxAmplitude**: How far above and below **levelAngle** the wing flaps.
+ - **maxRollPhaseShift**: Roll is achieved by adding a phase delay to the wing opposite to the side of which you want to turn.
+This variable defines the maximum phase shift when the magnitude of the roll control is at its maximum.
+ - **maxPitchAngle**: Pitch is elevated by raising the **levelAngle** and lowered by decreasing it.
+This variable denotes the maximum change to **levelAngle** when pitch is set to its maximum magnitude.
+The higher this is, the more sensitive the pitch control.
+ - **maxYawAngle**: Yaw is achieved by lowering the **levelAngle** on the side you yaw towards and raising it on the opposite side.
+This variable defines the maximum deviation to **levelAngle** when yaw is set to its maximum magnitude.
+The higher this is, the more sensitive the yaw control.
+ - **deadZone**: For every control, there is a range in which the value is interpreted as 0.
+This allows for gliding and makes it easy to keep a purely level angle.
+The higher this value is, the larger that dead zone.
+ - **delayTime**: Frequency at which a new control is registered and a new servo output is generated.
+The lower this is, the smoother the controls.

+All other parameters should be left unmodified.